17 Feb 2020

 Many storage facilities have no problem capturing and retaining tenants.
 When their occupancy statistics reports (rent rolls) are reviewed, they appear to be 85% to 95% occupied.
 Are these properties prime acquisition targets?

 They won’t have any problems achieving maximum leverage from a refinance, right?
 The level of occupancy of self storage facilities can be measured in different ways.
 While some owners measure occupancy in terms of square footage, the most common measurement of physical occupancy is the number of storage units rented.
-Another key measurement metric is economic occupancy, which factors in discounts and concessions as well as credit loss.
+Another key measurement metric is economic occupancy, which factors in concessions and discounts as well as credit loss.

 According to Carol Krendl, an experienced storage auditor and consultant based in central California with over 25 years of storage expertise, if your facility’s physical unit occupancy exceeds your dollars deposited (economic occupancy) by more than 10%, you have at least one of the following problems: